amberj/amberja.in/blog/tomorrowland.markdown

 	<iframe width="560" height="315" src="https://www.youtube.com/embed/cwf9Df56fn0" frameborder="0" allowfullscreen></iframe>
 </div>

 <br />Having gotten a first-hand experience at a dysfunctional Indian college for 6 years and having done a dozen or so online courses, I can totally relate my experiences to this scene.
-I would love to see more of alternative education systems such as online courses (<a href="https://www.udacity.com/">Udacity</a>, <a href="https://www.coursera.org/">Coursera</a>, <a href="https://www.edx.org/">EdX</a>, <a href="https://www.khanacademy.org/">Khan Academy</a> etc.), <a href="https://www.recurse.com/">The Recurse Center</a>, <a href="http://freecodecamp.com/">FreeCodeCamp</a> to name a few.
+I would love to see more alternative education systems such as (<a href="https://www.udacity.com/">Udacity</a>, <a href="https://www.coursera.org/">Coursera</a>, <a href="https://www.edx.org/">EdX</a>, <a href="https://www.khanacademy.org/">Khan Academy</a> etc.), <a href="https://www.recurse.com/">The Recurse Center</a>, <a href="http://freecodecamp.com/">FreeCodeCamp</a> to name a few.

 Quoting David Wiley: